Erogenous zone: Nonspecific zones

-Genitals
+Genital areas

 Male

-Males can be aroused by stimulation to the sides of the glans and penis, upper side of the glans, the front side of the scrotum, the skin between the scrotum and anus perineum, and around the anus.
+For males, erogenous zones consist of the glans and the penis itself, along with the scrotum, the perineum, and the anus.

+Males may also experience sexual stimulation via the prostate, either from anal sex or massage.

 Female

-Parts of the vulva, especially the clitoris, are erogenous zones.
-While the vagina is not especially sensitive as a whole, its lower third (the area close to the entrance) has concentrations of the nerve endings that can provide pleasurable sensations during sexual activity when stimulated; this is also called the anterior wall of the vagina or the outer one-third of the vagina, and it contains the majority of the vaginal nerve endings, making it more sensitive to touch than the inner two-thirds of the vaginal barrel.
+For females, parts of the vulva, especially the clitoris, as well as the perineum and anus, are erogenous zones.

+While the vagina as a whole is not especially sensitive, its lower third (the area close to the entrance), called "the anterior wall" or "the outer one-third" of the vagina contains the majority of the vaginal nerve endings, making it more sensitive to touch than the inner two-thirds of the vaginal barrel.
+It has concentrations of the nerve endings that can provide pleasurable sensations during sexual activity when stimulated.

 Within the anterior wall of the vagina, there is a patch of ribbed rough tissue which has a texture that is sometimes described as similar to the palate (the roof of a mouth) or a raspberry, and may feel spongy when a woman is sexually aroused.
 This is the urethral sponge, which may also be the location of an area that some women report is an erogenous zone; this is sometimes called the G-spot.
 When stimulated, it may lead to sexual arousal, an orgasm, or female ejaculation.
 The existence of the G-spot and whether or not it is a distinct structure is debated among researchers, as reports of its location vary from woman to woman, it appears to be nonexistent in some women, and scientists commonly believe that it is an extension of the clitoris.